Kerala CM condemns detention of journalists in Mangaluru

 Police in Karnataka have detained some Kerala-based media persons early on Friday in front of Government Wenlock hospital, where the post-mortem of the two deceased was underway.
 Their cameras and mobile phones were also seized.

+A section of media in Karnataka and Kerala had reported that those arrested were "fake journalists."
+The news report did not go down well with the media fraternity in Kerala.
 "The media persons detained in Mangaluru are well-known in Kerala.
 Still one particular channel here was reporting that fake journalists were arrested.
 How can they do that?" a senior journalist, who requested anonymity asked.
-However, news channels in Karnataka withdrew their story.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)